Carphone Warehouse: 2010 to 2021

-Closure of stand-alone UK stores
+Closure of standalone UK stores

-In March 2020, the company announced that they would be closing all 531 stand-alone UK stores the following month, with sales operations continuing within co-located "shops within shops" at Currys PC World stores and through the website.
+In March 2020, the company announced that they would be closing all 531 standalone UK stores the following month, with sales operations continuing within co-located "shops within shops" at Currys PC World stores and through the website.
 It was said that this measure was a result of the changing mobile market.

 Closure in Ireland

-On 21 April 2021, the company announced that the entire business in Ireland, including all 69 standalone stores in Ireland, 12 outlets within other stores, and the carphonewarehouse.ie website would close with immediate effect, with the loss of 486 jobs.
+On 21 April 2021, the company announced that its entire business in Ireland, including all 69 standalone stores, 12 outlets within other stores, and the carphonewarehouse.ie website would close with immediate effect, with the loss of 486 jobs.
 The company stated the closures were in line with the decision to close all UK stores the previous year, with the changes in the mobile market and customer shopping behaviour being accelerated by the COVID-19 pandemic.
-Owner Dixons Carphone noted that it would continue to sell phones and accessories in Ireland through Currys PC World stores and the Currys website.
+Owner, Dixons Carphone, noted that it would continue to sell phones and accessories in Ireland through Currys PC World stores and the Currys website.

 Demergers and disposals

 On 8 May 2009, Carphone Warehouse agreed to pay £236m in cash for the United Kingdom assets of Tiscali, an Italian telecoms group.
 Tiscali UK later became part of TalkTalk.

-In March 2010, TalkTalk and Carphone Warehouse split and Dido Harding became CEO of TalkTalk, and Roger Taylor CEO of New Carphone Warehouse.
+In March 2010 TalkTalk and Carphone Warehouse split, with Dido Harding becoming CEO of TalkTalk and Roger Taylor becoming CEO of New Carphone Warehouse.
 Dunstone remained Chairman of both companies.
 On 30 April 2013, Carphone Warehouse agreed to purchase Best Buy's 50% stake in Best Buy Europe for £500 million.